 Sometimes, there is no pain in or on the chest but, for example, only pain in the arms, neck, jaw or back.

 The diagnosis of heart attack can usually easily be made with the aid of electrocardiography (ECG).
-The electrical activity of the heart is registered then and reveals changes that indicate a heart attack.
-Usually can be seen which part and how much of the cardiac muscle is damaged and whether the heart rhythm is still normal or irregular.
+The electrical activity of the heart is registered and reveals changes that indicate a heart attack.
+Usually, it can be seen which part and how much of the cardiac muscle is damaged and whether the heart rhythm is still normal or irregular.
 With the aid of blood tests for specific substances that are released from the damaged cardiac muscle into the bloodstream, the diagnosis can be confirmed.

-Very important are the reduction of pain and the restoration of the blood supply to the cardiac muscle.
+Very important are the reduction of pain and the restoration of blood supply to the cardiac muscle.
 The damage should be limited and the risk of complications must be reduced.
 At the emergency cardiac care department, heart rhythm, blood pressure and respiration are constantly monitored.
 During the first six hours after the heart attack, the patient possibly receives thrombolytics to dissolve the blood clot that closes off the coronary artery.
 It may also be decided to perform angioplasty immediately.

 When the patient is restored of a heart attack, the coronary arteries and cardiac muscle will be examined.
 With the aid of an ECG and echocardiography can be decided upon the best follow-up.
 If the heart is not pumping well enough, medication may be given.
 If one of the coronary arteries is narrowed, there can be chosen for a bypass operation.
 In the case of a too slow heart rate, it can be decided to implant a pacemaker.
 A range of medicines, which reduce the risk of a new heart attack, are prescribed to the patient.
 A diet can also be prescribed, as well as cholesterol-lowering drugs.